trundlebits/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/SDKSupport/IntegratingWithPlatforms.md

 Most embedded platforms use one of these build systems:

-1. **CMake** - See <doc:IntegrateWithCMake> for details
-2. **Make** - See <doc:IntegrateWithMake> for more information
+1. **CMake**.
+2. **Make**.
+3. **Platform-specific build tools** - These usually allow integration of custom build steps.

+For (1) and (2), articles will be added to this documentation in the future.
-3. **Platform-specific build tools** - These usually allow integration of custom build steps, and you can always manually invoke the Swift compiler (`swiftc`) with the right flags to produce a .o file that can be further used in the build.
+For (3), it is always possible to manually invoke the Swift compiler (`swiftc`) with the right flags to produce a .o file that can be further used in the build system.
 Follow the <doc:Basics> article for details.

 ### Matching platform's ISA and ABI